 Airedale Rescue Needs...

 If you want to help Airedale rescue here are some of the tasks that always need doing.
-Contact me for explanations and details on any of them…then we can discuss how it all happens.
+Contact us for explanations and details on any of them…then we can discuss how it all happens.
 THANKS for your interest!

 - Visiting applicants in your area.
 It is so important for us to have a first-hand understanding of the people and physical set-up in order to make the right people-dog match.
 Applicants, too, welcome this contact.